-Rates of interest are typically higher than the standard house purchase/remortgage rates currently available, and the arrangement fees also vary from lender to lender.
-Once the property is habitable, some lenders permit the borrower to switch to a lower rate of interest.
+- The interest rates are typically higher than the standard house mortgage or remortgage rates and the arrangement fees also vary from lender to lender

 When are Funds Released with a Self Build Mortgage?